dasch-swiss/dsp-metadata-gui/docs/list_view.md

 The metadata tool stores all data (except data you export) as binary data in the file `~/DaSCH/config/repos.data`.

-If you want to back up your working data, be sure to make backups uf this file as well as all folders you associated with projects.
+If you want to back up your working data, be sure to make backups of this file as well as all folders you associated with projects.

 Deleting this file will remove all projects and cause irreversible loss of all data you have entered.